rcpeters/openMap_me/README.md

 Running
 ---------
 The default configuration assumes mongoDB is accesable on the local host.
-To run OpenMaps on localhost:3000 cd to the project root to the project and pass app.js to node.
+To run OpenMaps on localhost:3000 cd to the project root and pass app.js to node.

     node app.js
 (note: I really like using [nodemon](https://github.com/remy/nodemon) for development instead of node)